Fulde-Ferrell-Larkin-Ovchinnikov States and Topological Bogoliubov Fermi Surfaces in Altermagnets: an Analytical Study: Introduction

-In this work, we give a definitive and affirmative answer by \textit{analytically} determining the ground-state phase diagram.
-We consider two physically relevant situations: (i) fixed $\mu/\varepsilon_{B}$, where $\mu$ is the total chemical potential and $\varepsilon_{B}$ is the two-body binding energy which is experimentally controllable in the ultracold atom systems; and (ii) fixed total particle number $N$, which is appropriate for describing electronic superconductors.
-In both situations, we demonstrate that FFLO phases do indeed exist.
-What's more, another exotic unconventional form of superconductivity - nodal SF hosting topological Bogoliubov Fermi surface (TBFS) - also emerges in both situations.
+In this work, we give a definitive and affirmative answer by \textit{analytically} determining the ground-state phase diagram at $T$ = 0 K. We consider two physically relevant settings: (i) fixed $\mu/\varepsilon_{B}$, where $\mu$ is the total chemical potential and $\varepsilon_{B}$ is the two-body binding energy which is experimentally controllable in the ultracold atom systems; and (ii) fixed total particle number $N$, which is appropriate for describing electronic superconductors.

+Fig.\ref{fig: Fig-1}(a) shows the phase diagram in the fixed-chemical-potential ensemble.
+We find a finite window of FFLO stability that expands with increasing $d$-wave altermagnetic spin splitting $t_{AM}$ (a dimensionless parameter defined below).
+Adjacent to the FFLO state is a nodal SF hosting topological Bogoliubov Fermi surfaces (TBFSs), whose region of stability is comparatively narrow.

+Fig.\ref{fig: Fig-1}(b) shows the phase diagram at fixed total particle number.
+Here, the horizontal axes is normalized to the Fermi energy $\varepsilon_F$ (defined below), which is determined by the imposed particle number.
+In this ensemble, we again find that the FFLO window broadens with increasing $t_{AM}$, appearing between the conventional BCS SF and the normal altermagnetic metallic phase.